jeff1evesque/LeQue/README.md

 - PhP
 - Python
 - Bash-Script
-- JavasScript
+- JavaScript
 - Sass (Ruby)

-Since this project is open to the public, feel free to contribute, or email jeff1evesque@yahoo.com regarding any questions.
+**Note:** Since this project is open to the public, feel free to contribute, or email jeff1evesque@yahoo.com regarding any questions.

 ##Auditory Analyzer, written in Python & PhP